qdrant/docs/qdrant/v1.0.x/configuration.md

     indexing_threshold_kb: 20000

     # Interval between forced flushes.
-    flush_interval_sec: 1
+    flush_interval_sec: 5

-    # Max number of threads, which can be used for optimization.
-If 0 - `NUM_CPU - 1` will be used
+    # Max number of threads, which can be used for optimization per collection.
+    # Note: Each optimization thread will also use `max_indexing_threads` for index building.
+    # So total number of threads used for optimization will be `max_optimization_threads * max_indexing_threads`
+    # If `max_optimization_threads = 0`, optimization will be disabled.
-    max_optimization_threads: 0
+    max_optimization_threads: 1

   # Default parameters of HNSW Index.
-Could be override for each collection individually
+Could be overridden for each collection individually
   hnsw_index:
     # Number of edges per node in the index graph.
 Larger the value - more accurate the search, more space required.
     m: 16